Gandhi-Sagar/Gandhi-Sagar.github.io/about.md

 I have worked at [Persistent LABS](http://www.persistent.com/) as Senior Software Engineer.
 I was mostly involved in [Computer Vision](https://en.wikipedia.org/wiki/Computer_vision) and [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) work, solving real world problems in real time.

-### In my spare time:

-I have worked on Computer Graphics.
+Independently, I have worked on Computer Graphics.
 You can find references some cool demos on [projects](http://www.sagargandhi.com/projects/) page.
 I have also consulted multiple start ups in articulating development pipeline.

 I have a Masters degree in Scientific Computing from [Interdesciplinary School of Scientific Computing](http://issc.unipune.ac.in/).

+### Future

 I am interested in working with smart people, using cutting edge technology, and solving real life problems.
 So feel free to get in touch at gandhi.sagar.gs@gmail.com